eerikapolkky/eerikapolkky/README.md

+## Brief interduction ##
 - 👋 Hi, I’m @eerikapolkky
 - 👀 I’m interested in technology, cosmetics, criminology and sports, such as yoga and powerlifting
-- 🌱 I can use code languages likie Python, C, C++
+- 🌱 I can use code languages like Python, C, C++
-- 💞️ This user is used mainly for schoolwork-
+- 💞️ This user is used mainly for schoolwork.